kylejbrk/standard-notes-open-extended/code-editor/README.md

 1. Clone the [code-editor](https://github.com/standardnotes/code-editor) repository from GitHub.

-2. Run `npm install` to install required dependencies.
+2. Run `yarn` to install required dependencies.

 3. Ensure that either the Standard Notes desktop app is available for use or the web app is accessible.
 Use both locally or with an Extended account (or the extension will not load).

 4. Follow the instructions [here](https://docs.standardnotes.org/extensions/local-setup) to setup the extension locally.

 5. Begin development!
-Upon making any changes to the code, run `grunt` to build the files to the `dist` folder.
+Upon making any changes to the code, run `yarn build` to build the files to the `dist` folder.

 ## Contributing